PERMEABLE LANDSCAPE AS NEIGHBORHOOD TREASURE IN SAN FRANCISCO

 VIDEO: Plant*SF was featured on San Francisco's Neighborhood Empowerment Network video series NENtv on Tuesday 4/29/08 at 7pm.
 The live interview featured director Jane Martin and 26th and Bartlett community planting organizer, Zoee Astrakhan.
 The program is available online at www.empowerSF.org.
 (4/25/08)

 PROJECT: "Hanging Basket Intervention Project" - Planted hanging baskets are gaining popularity in San Francisco and while beautiful, daily watering and use of 'disposable' plants keeps them far from being sustainable.
-Plant*SF has initiated climate adapted, self-propogating alternatives that are now hung at Hallidie Plaza Powell Street BART station.
+Plant*SF has initiated climate adapted, self-propogating alternatives.
 (10/08)

 WORKSHOP: The San Francisco Botanical Gardens hosted a two-day Plant*SF workshop in late March including time in both classroom and on-site.
 This format is available to other groups and venues, inquiries welcome.
 (3/31/08)